Steven Brooks (lacrosse): Collegiate Lacrosse

 Brooks played college lacrosse at Syracuse University from 2003 to 2008.
-He won two Division I National Championships while with the Syracuse Orange men's lacrosse, in 2004 and 2008.
+He won two NCAA Men's Lacrosse Championships while with the Syracuse Orange men's lacrosse, in 2004 and 2008.
 In 2008 Brooks was selected as a first-team All-American during his senior season and also won the McLaughlin Award as the nation's best midfielder.
 He ended his college career with a total of 67 Goals, 34 Assists, and 86 Ground Balls totaling 101 points.